Frequently asked questions (FAQ)

 Is there any parking at Leicester Fertility Centre?

-There is a multi-storey car park at the Leicester Royal Infirmary (please ensure you leave sufficient time for parking as there are sometimes queues).
-Alternatively, you can park at the NCP car park above Bannatynes Gym, on Welford Road for £5.30 per day.
-You will need to collect instructions and a special ticket to validate your parking from the clinic.
-Please ask at reception for more details
+There is a multi-story car park at the Leicester Royal Infirmary (please ensure you leave sufficient time for parking as there are sometimes queues).

 I don't know if I'm funded by the NHS or if I need to pay privately, how do I find out?

-You can find the lastest NHS criteria in Leicester Fertility Centres General Information Booklet
+You can find the latest NHS criteria in Leicester Fertility Centres General Information Booklet

 If you have any further questions or unsure on your funding please ask your GP to refer you through to gynaecology at the Leicester Royal Infirmary where a specialist doctor will order any investigations needed and inform you of your eligibility.